petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/monitoring-upgrades-with-mbean.md

 The following values are possible for `Result`:

 * `pending`: The upgrade process has not started yet.
-* `running`: The upgrade process is being executed during this state.
+* `running`: The upgrade process is being executed.
-* `failure`: The upgrade process finished and some error were logged during the upgrade process.
+* `failure`: The upgrade process finished and some errors were logged during the upgrade process.
-* `unresolved`: The upgrade process finished and no errors were logged, but it was not been possible to check the completeness of the upgrades by using OSGi.
+* `unresolved`: The upgrade process finished and no errors were logged, but it was not possible to check the completeness of the upgrades by using OSGi.
 There may be pending upgrades and/or unresolved dependencies.
 * `warning`: The upgrade process finished and no errors were logged, nor did any OSGi checks fail.
-But some warning has been logged during the upgrade.
+But some warnings has been logged during the upgrade.
-* `success`: The upgrade process finished and no errors or warnings were logged during the upgrade processes.
+* `success`: The upgrade process finished and no errors or warnings were logged during the upgrade process.

 The following values are possible for `Type`:

-* `pending`: The upgrade has not finished, so the value has not been calculated yet.
+* `pending`: The upgrade has not finished yet.
 * `no upgrade`: No upgrade processes have been executed at the end of the upgrade process.
-* `major`: At least one upgrade process involved a major change of schemaVersion.
+* `major`: At least one upgrade involving a major change of schemaVersion.
-* `minor`: No major upgrade processes have been executed, but at least one upgrade involving a minor change of schemaVersion has been executed.
+* `minor`: At least one upgrade involving a minor change of schemaVersion has been executed.
-* `micro`: No major or minor upgrade processes have been executed, but at least one upgrade involving a micro change of schemaVersion has been executed.
+* `micro`: At least one upgrade involving a micro change of schemaVersion has been executed.

 Note, the information provided by MBeans is updated in real-time and is only available through upgrades performed at startup.
 Once the final values have been displayed at the end of the startup upgrade, it remains static.